5

 University of California, Berkeley

-• Essential Degree: Bachelor's in a healthcare or life sciences field.
+• Essential Degree: Bachelor's in a healthcare, biology, life sciences, or closely related field.

 Takeaway